 Openly discussing mental health problems, including depression, can aid in breaking down barriers.
 Conversations help us better understand how common mental health problems are, allowing us to rectify misconceptions and feel more comfortable asking for help.
 All of this improves how employers handle mental health in the workplace.

 There’s a ground-breaking article entitled, “Understanding Our Own Minds,” by Jeffrey Kluger in Time magazine’s December 2019 edition.
 In it, Kluger talks about how there is a natural cycle in life between good and bad days.
 The bad days are characterized by darkness and rain, but they’re offset by good days — filled with internal sunshine.
 These ups and downs are normal — until they aren’t.
 Unfortunately, some people get stuck in a permanent down cycle.

 We often do not recognize the signs soon enough, whether it’s in ourselves or others.
 Why?
 Mental health is not as black-and-white as physical health.
 You have a broken bone, you get an X-ray, and the results are clear.
 It can be difficult to recognize the difference between an employee who is going through a difficult season in life versus an employee who might be facing major depression, for example.

 Fortunately, that’s where mental health professionals come in.
 It’s not up to employers to diagnose conditions.
 But it is an organizational responsibility to recognize when employees are struggling and offer ways to help.

 There are even financial motivators for employers to do so.

 According to the CDC, mental health and stress can impact your employees’:

-One in five U.S. adults may have a mental illness, but five in five people have mental health.
+Nearly one in five U.S. adults live with a mental illness (51.5 million in 2019), but five in five people have mental health.
 It’s time to set the stigmas aside and start talking about it.